Milan Pavličić

 Milan Pavličić (born 20 December 1980) is a Croatian retired football forward.

 Club career

 Born in Osijek, SR Croatia, Pavličić played between 1999 and 2008 in the Croatian First League with NK Osijek and NK Varteks.

-In summer 2008 he joined FC Fehérvár in the Hungarian NBI.
-In the following summer he returned to NK Osijek.
+In summer 2008, he joined FC Fehérvár in the Hungarian NBI.
+In the following summer, he returned to NK Osijek.

 On 8 August 2012, he moved abroad again by signing a 2-year contract with newly promoted Serbian SuperLiga side FK Radnički Niš.

-He then returned to Croatia and played for lower-league clubs sich as NK Grafičar Vodovod and also with Borac Kneževi Vinogradi, Tomislav Livana and Vihor Jelisavac, before moving to Germany and joining SV Hajduk Wiesbaden.
+He then returned to Croatia and played for lower-league clubs such as NK Grafičar Vodovod and also with Borac Kneževi Vinogradi, Tomislav Livana and Vihor Jelisavac, before moving to Germany and joining SV Hajduk Wiesbaden.

 International career

 He represented Croatia at U-20 level.